pact-foundation/pact_broker/lib/pact_broker/doc/views/provider-pacts-for-verification.markdown

 ### Body

-Example: This data structure represents the way a user might specify "I want to verify the latest 'main' pact, all the pacts for the consumer versionst that are currently deployed, and when I publish the verification results, the provider version will be be on the "main" branch.
+Example: This data structure represents the way a user might specify "I want to verify the latest 'main' pact, all the pacts for the consumer versions that are currently deployed, and when I publish the verification results, the provider version will be be on the "main" branch.

     {
       "consumerVersionSelectors": [